slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Poets are damned but see with the eyes of angels."
 -- Allen Ginsberg*

-> *"Poetry is what gets lost in translation."
+> *"The merit of originality is not novelty; it is sincerity."
+-- Thomas Carlyle*

+> *"Art should comfort the disturbed and disturb the confortable."
--- Robert Frost*
+-- Banksy*

 > *"Art is the absence of fear."
 -- Erykah Badu*

-> *"Art is the elimination of the unnecessary."
--- Pablo Picasso*

 > *"If you create it for yourself, it’s art.
 If you create it for others, it’s business." (...)
 "Art extracts the timeless from the temporary."
 -- Naval Ravikant*

-> *"Art should comfort the disturbed and disturb the confortable."
--- Banksy*

-> *"Art is either plagiarism or revolution."
--- Paul Gauguin*

-> *"The merit of originality is not novelty; it is sincerity."
--- Thomas Carlyle*

 > *"Expertise is rooted in rules, rules are the expression of a collective consensus.
 Creativity is rooted in art, art is the expression of a singularity."
 -- rapahelz@x*

+> *"Art is the memory of feeling alive."
+-- nikhuno@x*

 ### On artists

 <!--
-> *"The role of the artist is to ask questions, not to answer them."  -- Anton Chekhov*
 > *"Don’t try to be original.
 Be simple.
 Be good technically, and if there is something in you, it will come out."  matisse?
 -->

+> *"An artist is someone who has learned to trust in himself."
+-- Ludwig van Beethoven*

 > *"No artist tolerates reality."
 -- Friedrich Nietzsche*

+> *"An artist is not paid by his work but by his vision."
+-- James Whistler*

 > *"The role of the artist is to ask questions, not to answer them."
 -- Anton Chekhov*

-> *"To be an artist, you have to give up everything, including the desire to be a good artist."
--- Jasper Johns*

-> *"An artist is not paid by his work but by his vision."
--- James Whistler*

-> *"An artist discovers his genious the day he dares not to please."
--- Andre Malraux*

-> *"Anybody with artistic ambitions is always trying to reconnect with the way they saw things as child."
--- Tim Burton*

-> *"To be an artist, you need to live in a world of silence."
--- Louise Bourgeois*

 > *"A true artist will let his wife starve, his children go barefoot, his mother drudge for his living at seventy, sooner than work at anything but his art."
 -- George Bernard Shaw*